WWW2022-2519/Semi-supervised-Anomaly-Detection-with-Contamination-resilience-and-Incremental-Training/README.md

 Due to the following two reasons, we think our method is not affected by low base-rate.

-* Due to the absence of prior probability, many methods choose to estimate the posterior probability *P(X | y)*, thus causing the low base-rate fallacy.
+* Due to the absence of prior probability, weakens atypical normal data’s many methods choose to estimate the posterior probability *P(X | y)*, thus causing the low base-rate fallacy.
 The maximum likelihood rule chooses likelihood probability function maximization as the objective function.
 However, our method relies on the **least square method**  instead of the estimation of posterior probability *P(X | y)*.
 More specifically, our method takes the sum of the squares of the difference between the estimated value and the observed value as the loss function (please find the details at [1]).
 * Our method is **semi-supervised** instead of supervised.
 In our model training, we do not use anomalous data at all.
 Note that in anomaly detection tasks, the base-rate is the ratio of anomalous data amount to all training data amount.
 Therefore, the low base-rate problem does not exist in our work.

 Furthermore, it is worth noting that we use a ratio of *20%* in our experiments.
 We are sorry about the confusion.
-In fact, the ratio *20%* is not the base-rate.
 It is the proportion of anomalous data in our dataset KDD.
 To our knowledge, many related works use this dataset KDD and follow this setting.
 So we use this ratio in our model test.
 Moreover, our method is semi-supervised, and hence we do not use anomalous data in model training.
 As a result, this setting (i.e., *20%*) does not affect the anomaly detection capability of our model (the anomaly detection capability heavily depends on model training instead of model test).

 [1] Refenes A N , Bentz Y , Bunn D W , et al. Financial time series modelling with discounted least squares backpropagation[J].
 Neurocomputing, 1997, 14(2):123-138.